ChrisEYin/kactus/about.md

 After finshing undergrad, I spent some time working and learning how to build software, eventually joining [Parand](https://twitter.com/parand) at [Xpenser](http://xpenser.com/).
 After a few months, we were [acquired by Coupa](http://www.xconomy.com/san-diego/2013/04/18/acquired-or-acq-hired-xpenser-adds-expertise-to-coupas-web-services/), a company out of San Mateo.

 I've been a PM at Coupa since and I lead the way building a few of our products -- [Expenses](http://www.coupa.com/solutions/expense-management-software), [Inventory](http://www.coupa.com/solutions/inventory-system), and Mobile ([iOS](https://itunes.apple.com/us/app/coupa-expense-reports-requisitions/id599455669?mt=8) & [Android](https://play.google.com/store/apps/details?id=com.coupa.android.coupamobile&hl=en)).
-Perpetually working on a few side projects ([let's chat!](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=christopher.e.yin@gmail.com)), and always down to meet up with cool people.
+Always cooking up some side projects ([let's chat!](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=christopher.e.yin@gmail.com)), and always down to meet up with cool people.

 Some links to me on the web -